BaptisteLacroix/pns-algo2-terranumeria/README.md

 - **Backend:**
     - **Minimum Requirements:**
         - A computer running Python 3.6 or higher.
-        - At least 2GB of RAM.
+        - At least 16GB of RAM.
         - A recent multi-core CPU.
     - **Recommended Requirements:**
-        - At least 4GB of RAM for smoother operation.
         - An NVIDIA GPU compatible with CUDA for enhanced performance during AI model inference.

 These specifications are generally met by most modern laptops and desktop computers.
 However, utilizing an NVIDIA GPU